25,000+ Texas Families & Businesses Served Since 1946

 • Tax lien foreclosure proceedings may be initiated – your property may be seized and sold to pay the outstanding tax amounts.

 • There will eventually be a public record indicating that the property owner has been sued for unpaid property taxes.
+These rules are part of the broader commercial property tax system in Texas, which establishes how businesses are assessed and billed.

 Why So Many Business Owners Have Delinquent Property Taxes